 Growing conditions were good: a wet winter was followed by a dry, settled spring and early summer when flowering took place under ideal conditions.

-High summer was hot and very dry, relieved only by some timely rain on 11th and 12th September and again just before the harvest.
+High summer was hot and very dry, relieved only by some timely rain on 11 and 12 September and again just before the harvest.
 When picking began, ambient temperatures were still high, presenting real problems for those producers without means of controlling fermentations.

-The grapes tended to be small with little juice resulting in deep, dense powerful wines for the medium to long term.
-It was declared by the Symington-owned houses Dow, Graham, Warre, Smith Woodhouse, Gould Campbell, Quarles Harris) in preference to 1992.
+The grapes tended to be small with little juice resulting in deep, dense powerful wines for the medium-to-long-term.
+It was declared by the Symington-owned houses Dow’s, Graham’s, Warre’s, Smith Woodhouse, Gould Campbell and Quarles Harris in preference to 1992.

 Taylor’s and Fonseca declared single-quinta wines.

 1991 was a watershed vintage in that, for the first time, more vintage Port was shipped to the United States than the United Kingdom.